lukaszdutka/docker-postgresql-sql-training/README.md

 # How to use

 ## Prerequisites
-`Docker` is installed on your machine.
+[Docker Desktop](https://www.docker.com/products/docker-desktop/) is installed on your machine.

 ## Instruction